 Where should I stay on my Safari Vacation?

 There are several campgrounds, hotels and lodges around Kisoro and Lake Mutanda Area.
-There are developed lodging facilities inside the park.
-There are also many lodging options near the Ntebeko’s entrances.
+There are no developed lodging facilities inside the park.
+There are various lodging options near the Ntebeko’s entrances.
 Depending on the season, you will need to reserve hotels and campgrounds well in advance.

 What animals will I see in Mgahinga National Park?

-Therre are several animals that have been recorded within the Mgahinga Gorilla National Park.
-Check out our wildlife checklist for a detailed listing of animals that you can see in the region.
+There are several animals that have been recorded within the Mgahinga Gorilla National Park.
+Though gorilla trekking is the most popular adventure, there are several wildlife viewing activities that you can take within the park such as golden monkey tracking, buffalo viewing, bird watching etc. Check out our wildlife checklist for a detailed listing of animals that you can see in the region.